reymon359/how-to-live/docs/Be honest/index.md

 [Categories:](../Categories/index.md) [Respect](../Categories/Respect.md) [Communication](../Categories/Communication.md) [Trust](../Categories/Trust.md) [Integrity](../Categories/Integrity.md)
 # Be honest

-Always go with the truth when communiating
+Always go with the truth.

+If you communicate with someone don't lie to them.

 If you say the truth the majority of problems won’t appear.

-no matter how bad it is if the other person finds out later that you were lying it will be worse
+No matter how bad is the truth if the other person finds out later that you were lying it will be worse.

-its about your integrity
+Being honest is about keeping up with your integrity.

-its about building trust with other people
+When you are honest with someone you build trust with them.

 ## Quotes

+> Honesty saves everyone’s time.
+> — Anonymous

+> Honesty is a very expensive gift.
+Don’t expect it from cheap people.
+> — Warren Buffett

+> Honesty is the first chapter in the book of wisdom.
+> — Thomas Jefferson

+> Being honest may not get you a lot of friends but it’ll always get you the right ones.
+> — John Lennon

 ## Resources

-7 habits
+- Stephen R. Covey, The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change

 ## Credits